How do you know if you experience childhood emotional neglect?

 When I was a teen, I tried to show my dad my point of view.
 But I soon realized that my voice is never going to be heard in the family.
 He is only going to see things from his perspectives, so I give up sharing my thoughts with him.

-According to Dr. Jonice Webb, the author of Running on Empty, emotional neglect is a parent’s failure to respond enough to a child’s emotional needs.
+According to Dr. Jonice Webb, the author of Running on Empty, childhood emotional neglect (CEN) is a parent’s failure to respond enough to a child’s emotional needs.

 Do I really need to tell my teacher about the misdoing of my class monitor?
 Do I really need to change my secondary school?
 Absolutely not!
 What I needed from my parents was to acknowledge how I feel and make the effort to understand me.
 I would have felt loved and understood if they had taken the time to listen to what I had to say.